amastashia/study/README.md

-# study
+# study.py
-This is just for my study of implementation.
+This is just used for my pytorch implementation learning.